HomeUpdated to 2025 tax year

 What was it?

 The rebate is a tax-free payment paid from 2019 to April 2025.
-It helps individuals and families offset the cost of the federal carbon tax.
+It helped individuals and families offset the cost of the federal carbon tax.
 Canada’s carbon pricing system aimed to encourage reduced fossil fuel use by making polluting fuels more expensive, while returning the revenue to Canadians through a revenue-neutral rebate.
 The carbon tax applied, for example, on natural gas bills (e.g., Enbridge) and at the gas pump.

 The rebate included a basic amount plus a supplement for residents of small and rural communities.
 For the 2019 and 2020 tax years, it was delivered as a refundable tax credit that affected the tax return balance.
 Beginning in 2021, it became a stand-alone benefit paid quarterly, in April, July, October, and January following the tax year.